Venti-Bear/RoboRunner_Xeon/README.md

 Welcome to the repository for _Robo Runners Xeon_, a platformer game heavily inspired by the Megaman X series.

 This is my first attempt at creating a platformer game.
-My name is Nick, the primary (and currently sole) developer of this project.
-I'm using this project as an opportunity to learn and test my understanding of platformer games and how to create them (hopefully in a proper manner) in Unity.
+My name is Nick, the (currently sole) developer of this project.
+I'm using RoboRunner as an opportunity to learn and test my understanding of platformer games and how to create them (hopefully in a proper manner) in Unity.

 ## My inspiration
 ![Megaman-X Screenshot](https://cdn.mobygames.com/d966a4b0-ab9d-11ed-b9a3-02420a000197.webp) ![Megaman-X Screenshot 3](https://cdn.mobygames.com/3584578c-ab8b-11ed-87ec-02420a00019c.webp)